 We sell our software products both directly to end users and through a network of distributors and resellers.
-For the six months ended July 31, 2022 and 2021, approximately 66% and 67%, respectively, of our revenue was derived from indirect channel sales through distributors and resellers, and we expect that the majority of our revenue will continue to be derived from indirect channel sales in the near future.
+For the three months ended April 30, 2023 and 2022, approximately 65% and 66%, respectively, of our revenue was derived from indirect channel sales through distributors and resellers, and we expect that the majority of our revenue will continue to be derived from indirect channel sales in the near future.
 Our ability to effectively distribute our solutions depends in part upon the financial and business condition of our distributor and reseller network.
 Computer software distributors and resellers typically are not highly capitalized, and have previously experienced difficulties during times of economic contraction as well as during the past several years.
 We have processes to ensure that we assess the creditworthiness of distributors and resellers prior to our sales to them.
 In the past we have taken steps to support them, and may take additional steps in the future, such as extending credit terms and adjusting our incentives.
 These steps, if taken, could harm our financial results.
 If our distributors and resellers were to become insolvent, they would not be able to maintain their business and sales or provide customer support services, which would negatively impact our business and revenue.

-We rely significantly upon major distributors and resellers in both the U.S. and international regions, including the distributors Tech Data and Ingram Micro.
-Tech Data accounted for 37% and 36% of our total net revenue for the six months ended July 31, 2022 and 2021, respectively, and Ingram Micro accounted for 9% of our total net revenue for both the six months ended July 31, 2022 and 2021.
-Should any of our agreements with Tech Data or Ingram Micro be terminated, we believe the resellers and end users who currently purchase our products through Tech Data or Ingram Micro would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
-Consequently, we believe our business is not substantially dependent on either Tech Data or Ingram Micro.
-However, if either distributor were to experience a significant business disruption or if our relationship with either were to significantly deteriorate, it is possible that our ability to sell to end users would, at least temporarily, be negatively impacted.
+We rely significantly upon major distributors and resellers in both the U.S. and international regions.
+Of our distributors, Tech Data accounted for 40% and 36% of our total net revenue for the three months ended April 30, 2023 and 2022, respectively, and Ingram Micro accounted for 8% and 9% of our total net revenue for the three months ended April 30, 2023 and 2022, respectively.
+During October 2022, we entered into a transition agreements with each of Tech Data and Ingram Micro to provide transition distribution activities for a one-to-two-year period, with potential extensions.
+In connection with such transition agreements, we intend to increase our selling efforts with value-added resellers and agents.
+During the transition period, we believe the resellers and end users who currently purchase our products through Tech Data and Ingram Micro will be able to continue to do so, and following the transition period, we believe such resellers and end users will be able to continue to purchase our products from our value-added resellers, our agents or from one of our many other distributors or directly from Autodesk, in each case under substantially the same terms and without substantial disruption to our revenue.
+However, if during the transition period, Tech Data or Ingram Micro were to experience a significant business disruption or if our relationship with either were to significantly deteriorate, it is possible that our ability to sell to end users would, at least temporarily, be negatively impacted.
+Also, if any of our assumptions about our end users, value added resellers, distributors, or agents or our direct selling capabilities proves incorrect, these changes could harm our business.
 This could, in turn, negatively impact our financial results.
-For example, in June 2020, an affiliate of funds managed by affiliates of Apollo Global Management, a global alternative investment manager, acquired Tech Data, and in July 2021, Platinum Equity, a global investment firm, acquired Ingram Micro from HNA Technology Co., Ltd. If there is any reseller or end user uncertainty caused by either acquisition, our ability to sell to these resellers and end users could, at least temporarily, be negatively impacted.